Transformative Repair Regional

 Many years ago, Mignon’s vase was knocked off a bookshelf by her young son.
 She held onto it’s broken pieces for decades.
 In this project we at last found its repairer, Peter Bowles.
 Though Peter was hesitant due to the repair’s complexity and the vase’s unusual kind of glass, he rose to the challenge and made use of every single shard.
 The once stunning Lalique crystal is now transformed into a stunning and unique pair of display glasses and earrings.

-More about Peter Bowles and Glass Manifesto
+More about Glass Manifesto

 DAVID x JOHN SEMMENS